DphenomenalALU/Tresor-ai/README.md

 - 🛅 Chat history and favorite messages stored locally in your browser.
 - 🔒 Google OAuth login for secure sign-in.
 - 📂 Connect your files via Ragie's Google Drive Connector to enable Retrieval-Augmented Generation (RAG).
+- 🔍 Easily search for messages and save AI responses or prompts you love.

 ---